anand1982/NC56DHC-datasets-paper-code/README.md

 Accurate and early identification of plant diseases is critical for sustainable agriculture.
 However, most existing models are restricted to crop-specific datasets or are too computationally heavy for real-field deployment.

 **Our Contribution:**
-1.  **NC56DHC Dataset:** A comprehensive benchmark integrating five major agricultural datasets (CCMT, PSMCMD, S2R, Chilli–Rice, and Multi-Crop Plant Disease).
+1.  **NC56DHC Dataset:** A comprehensive benchmark integrating five major agricultural datasets (CCMT, PSMCMD, S2R, Chilli–Rice, and Multi-Crop Plant Disease (Fungi, Healthy, Nematode)).
 2.  **MSHTANet:** A hybrid architecture combining **Convolutional Neural Networks (CNN)** for local texture extraction and **Transformers** for global contextual dependencies.

 ---